damonYuan/k8s-ss-kcp/README.md

 3. Configure your client side to connect with the endpoints.

    Note that if ShadowsocksX-NG is used, in the Address field of the Server Preference, the tcptun's UDP port and the address should be filled.
 For more details please refer to [ShadowsocksX-NG](https://github.com/shadowsocks/ShadowsocksX-NG).

+## Q&A

+1. Why not using VPN?

+   VPN's traffic characteristics is quite significant and easy to be detected.
+In some area it is not viable because the IP would be blocked if the traffic has been identified as VPN.

+2. Why not SSH tunnel?

+   Mostly it is about the stability and performance.
+SSH Tunnel requires the connection to be maintained, which makes it almost unusable when using cellular network over a mobile phone and traveling in a vehicle.
+Another thing is about the performance, while I think it is just minor issue for normal usage.
+To be honest I cannot feel the difference comparing purely ShadowSocks solution with the SSH tunnel one.